WASdev/azure.liberty.aks/docs/howto-deploy-java-liberty-app.md

 1. In the upper left of any portal page, select the hamburger menu and select **Resource groups**.
 1. In the box with the text **Filter for any field**, enter the first few characters of your resource group.
 1. In the list of resources in the resource group, find the resource with **Type** of **Kubernetes service**.
-1. Note and save aside the name of the resouce.
+1. Note and save aside the name of the resource.

 ## Capture information about the registry